 - The power of touch: If your loved one is living alone, or suffering from dementia, they may miss the human touch.
 Buy a favourite lotion and massage their hands, or buy them a beauty or massage treatment to release stress.

 - Musical magic: It has never been easier to access music from all eras.
 Those affected by Alzheimer’s often remember favourite melodies and lyrics when other memories have been lost.
 Trigger happy recollections by loading an MP3 player or buy a Spotify subscription and create playlists that will suit their every mood.

 If you can't be thereSometimes it's impossible to see your elderly loved ones at Christmas.
 The trend for families to be parted by work commitments, along with the pressures of life, can mean that simply making the distance can be hard.
 If this is the case for you, then there is something you can do.
 HomeTouch has a library of pre-vetted self-employed carers available at short notice, even over the Christmas period.
 Our carers can come into your loved one's home to be sociable, share a meal, and spread the cheer.
 They can work at all levels, from simple companionship right through to specialist needs.
-It's not uncommon for elderly people to be alone at Christmas, and as such it can be a bleak time of year.
-However, by taking the right steps you can make sure this isn't the case for your loved one.

 If you require a carer over the festive season, the HomeTouch team can help.
 We can help you to find a top quality carer in your local area, and we have carers who are available even on Christmas day!